grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 ---
-title: Troubleshoot Metrics Generator
+title: Troubleshoot metrics-generator
-menuTitle: Metrics Generator
+menuTitle: Metrics-generator
 description: Gain an understanding of how to debug metrics quality issues.
 weight: 500
 ---